 Unfortunately, I left the appointment feeling discouraged, disappointed and depressed, but also more determined than ever to keep fighting for babies like Lucy, Nora and Callum.
 Where do I even start?
 The doctors did not take any responsibility for what happened to Lucy.
 Many of my questions were not answered in the way I hoped they would be; some weren’t answered at all.
 I was hoping that the doctors had actual medical reasons for the choices they made regarding my treatment.
 I think that would have given me some peace.
 For example, when I asked, “Why did you wait a whole week to scan Lucy after the IUT, especially since her hematocrit was 6?”
 Pause….”Well, that’s just what we do.”
 Another example, “When I didn’t feel Lucy move again after the IUT and I came into labor and delivery a few days later, why wouldn’t you do an MCA scan to check her for anemia even though I asked over and over again for one?
 Why was I sent home?
 She was dying.”
 They said something about MCA scans possibly being inaccurate after an IUT, but they didn’t know why I was sent home.
 They just didn’t have an answer.
 If they had listened when I insisted something wasn’t right and she wasn’t moving, and checked her anemia levels then they possibly could have saved her.

-When I asked, “In the past four years since Lucy died, what has UAB done to ensure that this doesn’t happen to another baby?” they couldn’t tell me.
+When I asked, “In the past four years since Lucy died, what has UAB done to ensure that this doesn’t happen to another baby?”
+They couldn’t tell me.
 I was given a vague response about how what happened to Lucy was very rare and most women don’t have a titer as high as mine.
 I talked about how when I came back with my second Kell pregnancy, the MFM told me I should just hope that the baby was Kell negative and to come back at 16 weeks for an amniocentesis.
 I showed them a picture of Nora and said that if I had trusted their expertise and gone with their treatment plan, she would be dead today.
 They had nothing to say, except, “Well, maybe she would have survived without the plasmapheresis and IVIG?
 We don’t know for sure.”
 “But you were willing to take that risk with my daughter’s life, even after seeing what happened with Lucy?”
 Silence.

 Both doctors remained determined to stick with their MCA start time of about 22 weeks for women with critical titers.
 I tried explaining that a lot of babies would not be alive by 22 weeks if they waited that long before being checked for anemia, but they disagreed.
-They said there are no specific guidelines set by the ACOG saying when doctors HAVE to start MCA scans so they usually go case by case and decide when to scan based on each specific woman and her history.
+They said there are no specific guidelines set by ACOG saying when doctors HAVE to start MCA scans so they usually go case by case and decide when to scan based on each specific woman and her history.
 I explained that this is exactly what terrifies me since with my specific case, they saw that I had a Kell titer of 1,024 and decided that the best course of action would be to start scans around 22 weeks.
 One doctor spoke up, “Well we have learned since treating you that sometimes even in first sensitized pregnancies, babies can be affected earlier than 22 weeks if the titer is very high and the woman has anti-Kell.”
-So I asked him if a woman came in today with my exact situation, (first sensitized pregnancy, anti-Kell titer of 1:1,024) what would the treatment plan look like?
+So I asked him if a woman came in today with my exact situation, (first sensitized pregnancy, anti-Kell titer of 1,024) what would the treatment plan look like?
 The doctor said they would not suggest plasmapheresis and IVIG (the treatments that saved Nora and Callum’s lives) but “now, we would suggest starting MCA scans as early as 18-20 weeks.”
-This is the most ridiculous thing since Lucy died because they caught the anemia too late, even with a scan (that I forced them to do) at 18 weeks.
+This is the most ridiculous thing since Lucy died because they caught the anemia too late, even with a scan (that I basically forced them to do) at 17 weeks and 6 days.

 I won’t go through all of my specific questions and their answers.
 I think the most unsettling thing about the whole appointment was how nonchalant they seemed about it all.
 I tried to convey, somehow, with my inadequate words how important Lucy was to us, and how their choices had impacted our family forever.
 I told them I would have rather died than have to live without her.
 I would have gladly taken her place if I had been given the chance.
 How could I explain how precious my baby girl is to me?
 I just sobbed.
 My mom told them that people trust UAB, we trusted UAB with our baby, and they need to take that responsibility seriously.
 I told them they had so many chances to save Lucy and they let her down over and over again.
 They said nothing.
 No apology, no promise to protect other babies, no real change.
 I’m guessing they decided beforehand not to admit to any wrongdoing during our conversation and they clung to that fiercely.